Edward Elgar was a nineteenth/twentieth century classical composer

 Left the local school at Age 15.
 Self taught as a composer.

-Chronology/Biography of Edward Elgar:
+Timeline/Biography of Edward Elgar:

 1880’s: Elgar taught the violin, played the organ at St. George’s Catholic Church in Worcester and composed music for local musical organisations such as the Worcester Glee Club and the County Asylum Band.